 If you have an overjet, you might wonder if it's bad for your teeth and whether it needs to be treated.
-Our BC and Alberta orthodontists discuss the condition in this post, as well as orthodontic treatment options.
+Our BC orthodontists discuss the condition in this post, as well as orthodontic treatment options.

 What is an overjet?